onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

    and control framework for an automated instantiation and configuration of services and resources.
 Multi-VIM/Cloud provides cloud interoperability for the ONAP workloads.
-Analytic framework that closely monitors the service behavior handles close loop management for handling healing, scaling and update dynamically.
+Analytic framework that closely monitors the service behavior handles closed control loop management for handling healing, scaling and update dynamically.
 #.
 OOM provides the ability to manage cloud-native installation and deployments
    to Kubernetes-managed cloud environments.
 #.
 ONAP Shared Services provides shared capabilities for ONAP modules.
 The ONAP